Don't.

 Acknowledgement

-While I didn’t end up citing this directly, my approach was inspired by Anthony Moser’s “I Am An AI Hater” linked here, particularly the rhetorical flourish of hyperlinks in this paragraph:
+While I didn’t end up citing this piece directly, my approach was inspired by Anthony Moser’s “I Am An AI Hater” linked here, particularly the rhetorical flourish of hyperlinks in this paragraph:

 “Critics have already written thoroughly about the environmental harms, the reinforcement of bias and generation of racist output, the cognitive harms and AI supported suicides, the problems with consent and copyright, the way AI tech companies further the patterns of empire, how it’s a con that enables fraud and disinformation and harassment and surveillance, the exploitation of workers, as an excuse to fire workers and de-skill work, how they don’t actually reason and probability and association are inadequate to the goal of intelligence, how people think it makes them faster when it makes them slower, how it is inherently mediocre and fundamentally conservative, how it is at its core a fascist technology rooted in the ideology of supremacy, defined not by its technical features but by its political ones.